 When comfortable, add the hand shift: double-tap each target, immediately make the shift and double-tap each again from the weak side.

-Include The Laser The basic drills use the iron or reflex sights and stress a proper cheek weld and sight picture.
+The basic drills use the iron or reflex sights and stress a proper cheek weld and sight picture.
 It’s a “get acquainted with basic long-gun marksmanship” process.
 That may not be the best choice for investigating a “bump in the night.”

 Both of the above drills should also be shot with the laser.
-Depending upon the model, and the ambient light conditions, the firing distance may have to be moved to inside of 10 yards.
+Depending upon the model, and the ambient light conditions, the firing distance may have to be moved to inside

 Use the same procedures, including the hand shift.
 Start from the low ready, but forget the iron or reflex sights.
 Use an upright head position (looking over the sights and not through them) to maintain maximum peripheral vision.
 Focus on the laser dot and guide it to the targets.